Central Political and Legal Affairs Commission: Functions

 The CPLAC coordinates the work of law enforcement, internal security, and social stability in China.
 It acts as the overseer and coordinator of all legal enforcement authorities, including the Ministries of State Security, Public Security and Justice, as well as the Supreme People's Court and Supreme People's Procuratorate.
 All provincial, municipal, county and autonomous region CCP committees have their own political and legal affairs commissions.

-The CPLC functions as "the general chief of staff of the party committees, and represents the party in overseeing the country’s intelligence, law enforcement, judicial, and to a lesser extent, lawmaking systems".
+The CPLC functions as "the general chief of staff of the party committees, and represents the party in overseeing the country's intelligence, law enforcement, judicial, and to a lesser extent, lawmaking systems".
 The CPLC maintains effective control over the court system and its personnel.
 The CPLC ensures that courts implement CCP policies and vets law enforcement officers for political reliability.

 It is the "organizational linchpin of the Chinese surveillance state," according to Minxin Pei.
-Its control of China's justice system has been especially useful and important for the CCP since the beginning of reform and opening up, because the CPLC has acted, through judges and prosecutors, to seize the assets and imprison those businesspeople who were becoming economically powerful enough to acquire a base independent from that of the party.
+According to Pei, the CPLC is responsible for "translating the party’s orders on domestic security into implementable policies, coordinating actions among various security agencies, supervising the work of the courts and procuratorates, and overseeing implementation of high-priority tasks, such as high-tech surveillance systems, new law-and-order initiatives".
+Its control of China's judicial system has been especially useful and important for the CCP since the beginning of reform and opening up, because the CPLC has acted, through judges and prosecutors, to seize the assets and imprison those businesspeople who were becoming economically powerful enough to acquire a base independent from that of the party.